 Figure 1.
 Plots of shell doming against relative plastral width.
 A, using sagittal doming, as in Lichtig and Lucas (2017), on the specimen level.
 B, using coronal doming, on the specimen level.
 C, using sagittal doming, as in Lichtig and Lucas (2017), but using species means for species with multiple individuals.
 D, using coronal doming, using species means.
-Note that most datapoints in A and C are shown as transparent, to highlight the positions of fossils and previously omitted extant taxa.
+Note that most datapoints in A and C are shown as transparent, to highlight the positions of fossils and previously omitted extant taxa as well as some species discussed in the main text.
 Fossil datapoint pairs represent original (i.e., uncorrected) values provide by Lichtig and Lucas (2017) and corrected versions of the same species or closely related species in the case of Basilemys (see methods), for which the arrow shows the shortest possible change in morphospace.
 A version of this plot with numbers that correspond to species, and a key can be found in Supplementary Figure 1.

 The ecological distribution of data points in all of our corrected plots is consistent with the general pattern reported by Lichtig and Lucas (2017).
 However, our plots show a graphically much larger area of overlap between ecological groups of turtles (Fig. 1A, C).
 This is mostly attributable to the fact that the revised dataset includes all explicitly or non-explicitly removed outliers, including the terrestrial Malacochersus tornieri and Homopus boulengeri, which plot among aquatic turtles, or the aquatic Terrapene coahuila, which plots among terrestrial turtles.
+Nevertheless, the large area of overlap between aquatic and terrestrial turtles remains even if these species are disregarded.
+For example, the highly aquatic Carettochelys insculpta has a shell doming that is nearly identical to that of the terrestrial geoemydid Cuora zhoui in the sagittal doming plot (Fig. 1C).
 Despite the large overlap of ecologies, some regions of the morphospace are exclusively occupied by aquatic turtles.
 For example, species of the trionychid softshell genus Apalone strongly expand the morphospace along high values of the doming axis (i.e., extremely low shell morphologies).
 The morphospace expansion of aquatic turtles toward low relative plastron widths is caused by chelydrids (i.e., Macrochelys temminckii and Chelydra serpentina) and chelonioids (i.e., Chelonia mydas and Eretmochelys imbricata) (Fig. 1).